 Business Pothole #2:

 Being The Hero.
-Women are the octopus of tasks because they work on several fronts: home, office, business, school, fun and exercise.
-They buy into the idea that they do better when under the gun!
-What woman doesn’t enjoy the accolades of successfully doing 17 things at once?
+Being an octopus of tasks because they work on several fronts; home, office, business, school, fun and exercise, isn’t always the best answer.
+We buy into the idea that we do better when under the gun!
+What person doesn’t enjoy the accolades of successfully doing 17 things at once?

-The reality is women are burning themselves out.
-They find no time to be present in their life, enjoy the sounds of their children or feel the contentment of a job well done without thinking of what needs to be done next.
-Trying to do it all takes a toll on their business.
+The reality is we are burning ourselves out.
+We find no time to be present in our life, enjoy the sounds of our children or feel the contentment of a job well done without thinking of what needs to be done next.
+And trying to do it all takes a toll on our business.

 To take yourself out of the rat race, give yourself permission to organize your activities, both personal and professional, so that they don’t put your work on hold.
 You can slow down, prioritize and focus on the few tasks that will make a difference in your business without sacrificing the other beautiful parts of your life.